 St Louis 6th Form is open to all 16+ learners in the local area and beyond who meet the entrance criteria.
-This year we are offering a range of new and exciting flexible qualifications with clear pathways into third level education or the world of work.
+We continue to offer a range of new and exciting flexible qualifications with clear pathways into third level education or the world of work.
 We aim to promote open and co-operative learning through the use of new technologies.